vcstuff/high-assurance-profile/openid4vc-high-assurance-interoperability-profile-1_0.md

 * `aal`: OPTIONAL.
 JSON String asserting the authentication level of the Wallet and the key as asserted in the `cnf` claim.

-To obtain the issuer's Public key for verification, wallet attestions MUST support web-based key resolution as defined in Section 5 of [@!I-D.ietf-oauth-sd-jwt-vc].
+To obtain the issuer's Public key for verification, wallet attestations MUST support web-based key resolution as defined in Section 5 of [@!I-D.ietf-oauth-sd-jwt-vc].
 The JOSE header `kid` MUST be used to identify the respective key.

 This is an example of a Wallet Instance Attestation: